Roku TV Remote Not Working: Reasons & DIY Fixes

 The Roku remote would be able to pair with most Roku TV devices, except for the Streaming Stick.

-Look for the little reset button on the back of your TV, close to the HDMI, audio, and antenna ports.
-Press and hold the reset button for at least 20 seconds using a straightened paperclip (or an equivalent object).
-Your Roku TV will resume shortly and show the Recovery Mode interface.
+Look for the reset button on the back of your TV near the HDMI, audio, and antenna ports.
+Press and hold the reset button for at least 20 seconds using a pen to reset the Roku TV.